Cell division: Degradation

 Multicellular organisms replace worn-out cells through cell division.
 In some animals, however, cell division eventually halts.
 In humans this occurs, on average, after 52 divisions, known as the Hayflick limit.
 The cell is then referred to as senescent.
 With each division the cells telomeres, protective sequences of DNA on the end of a chromosome that prevent degradation of the chromosomal DNA, shorten.
 This shortening has been correlated to negative effects such as age-related diseases and shortened lifespans in humans.
 Cancer cells, on the other hand, are not thought to degrade in this way, if at all.
 An enzyme complex called telomerase, present in large quantities in cancerous cells, rebuilds the telomeres through synthesis of telomeric DNA repeats, allowing division to continue indefinitely.

 History

-A cell division under microscope was first discovered by German botanist Hugo von Mohl in 1835 as he worked over the green alga Cladophora glomerata.
+At the beginning of the 19th century, various hypotheses circulated about cell proliferation, which became observable in plant and animal organisms as a result of advances in microscopy.
+While the proliferation of cells on the inner side of old cells, the attachment of vesicles to existing cells, or crystallization in the intercellular space were postulated as mechanisms of cell proliferation, proponents of cell division itself had to fight for its acceptance for decades.

+The Belgian botanist Barthélemy Charles Joseph Dumortier must be regarded as the first discoverer of cell division.
+In 1832, he described cell division in simple aquatic plants (French 'conferve') as follows (translated from French to English):

+"The development of the conferve is as simple as its structure; it takes place by the attachment of new cells to the old, and this attachment always takes place from the end.
+The terminal cell elongates more than the deeper cells; then the production of a lateral bisector takes place in the inner fluid, which tends to divide the cell into two parts, of which the deeper one remains stationary, while the terminal part elongates again, forms a new inner partition, and so on.
+Is the production of the middle partition originally double or single?
+It is impossible to determine this, but it is always true that it later appears double when united, and that when two cells naturally separate, each of them is closed at both ends."

+In 1835, the German botanist and physician Hugo von Mohl described plant cell division in much greater detail in his dissertation on freshwater and seawater algae for his PhD thesis in medicine and surgery: